smagch/graphql-sequelize-starwars/README.md

-# Sequelize
+# GraphQL Sequelize Star Wars

-A demonstration of [graphql-sequelize].
+This is a demonstration of [graphql-sequelize], which allows you to query Star Wars characters: Luke Skywalker, Darth Vader, Han Solo, Leia Organa, Wilhuff Tarkin, C-3PO, and R2-D2.

-The GraphQL schema, the Star Wars, is borrowed from [graphql-js] (though there are minor differences).
+The GraphQL schema is borrowed from [graphql-js].

 ## Installation